genzj/pybingwallpaper/README.md

 You can also append arguments in *Command* box.

 #### Windows
-Download [need-installer]() and install it.
+Download [installer here](https://www.dropbox.com/s/xit0plj5pnks2bu/pybingwp-1-1-0.exe) and install it.
 A shortcut will be created in your startup folder.

 You can also create a shortcut by yourself, or add arguments to it.